OVERVIEW

 High quality early education

-Research shows that disadvantaged children benefit most from high-quality early education.
 Well-qualified staff are vital in helping to close the gap in development before school starts.
 Yet many nursery staff lack good GCSEs in English and maths.

 Much more needs to be done to increase the qualifications of staff, as well as providing career pathways to attract talent.
-A ‘Leadership Quality Fund’ should be introduced, which could be accessed by early years settings to attract, hire and pay qualified staff, or train existing staff
+A ‘Leadership Quality Fund’ should be introduced, which could be accessed by early years settings to attract, hire and pay qualified staff, or train existing staff.

 A FAIR START?
 EQUALISING ACCESS TO EARLY EDUCATION (2021)